Rodgers and Hammerstein

-Their musical theater writing partnership has been called the greatest of the 20th century.

 Previous work and partnerships

 At Columbia University, Rodgers and Hammerstein collaborated on the 1920 Varsity Show, Fly With Me.
 The songs for the show were originally written by Rodgers (a freshman) and Lorenz Hart.
 Hammerstein, who was on the judging committee, added two songs in the revising stage.
+The three men collaborated again on the 1921 Varsity Show, You'll Never Know, with Hammerstein as "Director of Production".
 Although Rodgers did not work with Hammerstein again until Oklahoma!, they achieved success independently from each other.
 Rodgers continued to collaborate for more than two decades with Hart.
 Among their many Broadway hits were the shows A Connecticut Yankee (1927), Babes in Arms (1937), The Boys from Syracuse (1938), Pal Joey (1940), and By Jupiter (1942), as well as many successful film projects.

 Hammerstein, a co-writer of the popular Rudolf Friml 1924 operetta Rose-Marie, and Sigmund Romberg operettas The Desert Song (1926) and The New Moon (1928), began a successful collaboration with composer Jerome Kern on Sunny (1925), which was a hit.
 Their 1927 musical Show Boat is considered to be one of the masterpieces of the American musical theater.
 Other Hammerstein/Kern collaborations include Sweet Adeline (1929) and Very Warm for May (1939).
 Although the last of these was panned by critics, it contains one of Kern and Hammerstein's best-loved songs, "All the Things You Are".

 By the early 1940s, Hart had sunk deeper into alcoholism and emotional turmoil, and he became unreliable, prompting Rodgers to approach Hammerstein to ask if he would consider working with him.

 Early work

 Oklahoma!

-Independently of each other, Rodgers and Hammerstein had been attracted to making a musical based on Lynn Riggs' stage play Green Grow the Lilacs.
+Independent of each other, Rodgers and Hammerstein had been attracted to making a musical based on Lynn Riggs' stage play Green Grow the Lilacs.
 When Jerome Kern declined Hammerstein's offer to work on such a project and Hart refused Rodgers' offer to do the same, Rodgers and Hammerstein began their first collaboration.
 The result, Oklahoma!
 (1943), marked a revolution in musical drama.
 Although not the first musical to tell a story of emotional depth and psychological complexity, Oklahoma! introduced a number of new storytelling elements and techniques.
-These included its use of song and dance to convey and advance both plot and character, rather than act as a diversion from the story, and the firm integration of every song into the plot-line.Oklahoma! was originally called Away We Go! and opened at the Shubert Theatre in New Haven in March 1943.
-Only a few changes were made before it opened on Broadway, but three would prove significant: the addition of a show-stopping number, "Oklahoma!"; the deletion of the musical number "Boys and Girls Like You and Me", which would soon after be replaced with a reprise of "People Will Say We're in Love"; and the decision to re-title the musical after the song.
+These included its use of song and dance to convey and advance both plot and character, rather than act as a diversion from the story, and the firm integration of every song into the plot-line.

+Oklahoma! was originally called Away We Go! and opened at the Shubert Theatre in New Haven on March 11, 1943.
+Only a few changes were made before it opened on Broadway, but three would prove significant: the addition of a show-stopping number, "Oklahoma!"; the deletion of the musical number "Boys and Girls Like You and Me", which was soon replaced with a reprise of "People Will Say We're in Love"; and the decision to re-title the musical after the song.